bhatikuldeep/hello-world-loggly-logging/README.md

 https://github.com/bhatikuldeep/hello-world-loggly-logging/issues

 ## Some Tips
 - `request.content` and `response.content` are not avaiable in PostClientFlow, therefore with this example you can not capture request/response; however if it is a requirement, you can use Assign Message to capture request/response and store in a variable and use that variable in Message Logging.
-Just a small note, since PostClientFlow is executed after the response is sent to the API consumer, putting request/response with Assign Message will add some latency for sure.
+Just a small note, since PostClientFlow is executed after the response is sent to the API consumer, putting request/response with Assign Message will add some latency and might impact the performance of your API.